 The Walpole-Nornalup Marine Park was declared on the 8th May 2009 and is the first marine protected area on the South Coast.
-The Department is developing a research and monitoring plan for the Walpole-Nornalup Marine Park, which forms one component of the Department's research and monitoring strategy within the broader bioregion.
-Collectively, this monitoring information is used to assess the effectiveness of management strategies applied to ensure sustainable management of the State's fish resources at the bioregional level.
+The Department of Fisheries Research Division's Biodiversity and Biosecurity Branch undertakes research and monitoring within the Walpole-Nornalup Marine Park, based on the departments identified risks in conjuction with the marine park management plan priorities.
+This work includes the support and supervision (in collaboration with Murdoch University) of post-doctoral studies on the finfish community to assess current trends, movement ecology and development of a long term monitoring program for the finfish community within marine park. .
 Additional access restrictions in the bioregion include closures under s.43 of the Fish Resources Management Act 1994 surrounding the wreck of the 'Perth' (Albany), wreck of the 'Sanko Harvest' (east of Esperance), and Esperance Jetty.